dive-into-machine-learning/dive-into-machine-learning/README.md

 ----

-## Alternative ways to "Dive into Machine Learning"
+## More ways to "Dive into Machine Learning"

 Here are some other guides to Machine Learning.
 They can be alternatives or complements to this guide.